johnlocke333/h1n1_flu_analysis/README.md

 Additionally, survey data can be biased, inaccurate, and unreliable.
 Some people might not answer the survey truthfully because of outside factors, which could skew the results of any model I create.
 The company is also looking to acquire medical records to reduce this limitation.

 ## Recommendations/Next Steps
 For the follow-up survey, I recommend acquiring more data on health insurance, employment, and the three features I explored in the EDA.
-I also recommend using the logistic regression model with a decision threshold of 0.4; this threshold offers the best cost trade-off between missed opportunity costs and the cost of sending the survey to the wrong individual.
+I also recommend using the logistic regression model.
+I give the stakeholders three different threshold options to decide the best cost trade-off between missed opportunity costs and the cost of sending the survey to the wrong individual.
 I want to reduce the information limitation by acquiring more data through the follow-up survey.
 I also want to obtain medical records to reduce the limitations of biased/unreliable survey data.
 The additional information should help me create a more reliable model in the future, leading to more knowledge and overall growth for the company.

 * 1. Doctor Recommendation
 * 2. Health Worker